Background Intelligent Transfer Service

 Background Intelligent Transfer Service (BITS) is used by programmers and system administrators to download files from or upload files to HTTP web servers and SMB file shares.
 BITS will take the cost of the transfer into consideration, as well as the network usage so that the user's foreground work has as little impact as possible.
 BITS also handles network interuptions, pausing and automatically resuming transfers, even after a reboot.
 BITS includes PowerShell cmdlets for creating and managing transfers as well as the BitsAdmin command-line utility.

 BITS can be used by Windows to download updates to your local system.
 If you are an end-user searching for ways to troubleshoot your BITS installation, see the knowledge base (KB) article link at the bottom of this page.

 - Download from or upload files to an HTTP or REST web server or SMB file server.

 - Automatically resume file transfers after network disconnects and computer restarts.

 - Preserve the responsiveness of other network applications.

-For complete version history, see What's New.
+For complete version history and information on earlier operating system, see What's New.